Research into macular degeneration

 - injecting antibodies into the eye which block the production of chemicals which encourage these blood vessels to grow (anti-VEGF injections).

 Anti-VEGF injections are effective at halting the progression of wet AMD and preventing further vision loss for 90% of people, but only in rare cases do they restore lost sight.

 Investing in macular degeneration

-We’re currently funding research into potential treatments for macular degeneration using stem cells.
+We’re currently funding research into potential treatments for macular degeneration using a range of advanced technologies.